HigherOrderCO/Bend/GUIDE.md

 sum = 28
 ```

-There is nothing Bend could do to save this program, because sequentialism is
+There is nothing Bend could do to save this program: sequentialism is an
-an inherenty part of its logic.
+inherent part of its logic.
 Now, if we had written, instead:

 ```python
 sum = (((0 + 1) + (2 + 3)) + ((4 + 5) + (6 + 7)))